 If you work with images on Contentful, you’re in for a treat!
 In the last couple of weeks, we released some awesome features for working with images.
-In short order, you can now add assets to markdown fields, edit images with URL magic and tap into the Getty Images API for high-quality editorial and creative photos.
+You can now add assets to markdown fields and edit images with URL magic!

 Assets are coming to Markdown fields

 After we rolled out support for Markdown formatting in text fields, many of you asked us to go one step further and enable inserting of images from the asset module.
 In our internal discussions, we were very cautious about embracing this idea, primarily because we don't want you to fall victims to some of the more outdated web-development ideas.

 Here is what we meant with that: as we’ve said so many times before, Contentful is a screen-agnostic platform that allows you reuse your content across a whole universe of devices and mediums.
 Unfortunately, this approach only works if content creators learn to ignore what years of working with WYSIWYG type of editors has taught them.